zdadams1/AnySpeak/README.md

   - Easily speak to anyone in x languages
   - Input your language, start a conversation, select the language of the person you want to speak to and hit start.
-  - Decects input language then speaks in the other language while saving each line in both languages in text-message style
+  - Detects input language then speaks in the other language while saving each line in both languages in text-message style

 Download on the app store: Coming soon